 Singapore is awash with different languages.
 The four official languages are English, Chinese, Malay, and Tamil.
 Though most Singaporeans can speak at least one, naturally a dialect that’s a blend of all of them has popped up over the years – Singlish.
 It’s a pretty complicated English-based dialect that involves ending sentences with lah for emphasis.
 That’s just one quirk.

 6. Hawker Centers are the best place to eat local Singapore food

+One of the best things to do on any Singapore itinerary is eat at a Hawker stand.
 1000% true.
 Singaporean cuisine is unreal.
 Regional Chinese dishes like lor mee and Hainanese chicken, Indian thali sets, Malay favorites like nasi goreng, and a whole bunch of other amazing tantalizing delights can be found at Singapore’s hawker centers.
 The forerunner to the food court, these places have dedicated outlets for stalls, each one with a health rating and plenty of tables, chairs, and benches.
 Chinatown Complex Food Center is the largest: how does 260 food stalls sound?

 7. Singapore held the world’s first Formula One night race

 We thought that’s because the daytime temperatures are just too hot for sitting in a car in all that get-up – and for sitting in a crowd watching those racers zoom around.
 But actually, it’s for the benefit of European viewers.
 Time difference and all.
 The first night race in the world was held at Marina Bay Street Circuit for the 2008 FIA Formula One World Championship.